8 basic steps from unpacking to autonomous drive/flight

 1. Watch the Unpacking video

-2. Follow all other essential materials like Operating Manual, Placement Manual
+2. Follow all other essential materials, like the Operating Manual, Placement Manual

 3. Avoid Typical mistakes